Tomas-Cucit/docs-blockchain/downloads/docs.md

 An example of a smart contract would be the `eosio.token` contract that also has the `transfer` action.
 This allows users to transfer the native token between accounts.

-### Restrictions

-**This does not apply to local networks, you can bypass this through other scripts**.

-By default `ultra` requires KYB (Know Your Business) before any business or individual user can deploy smart contracts to their test network or the main network.

-This is a manual process and the following following must be done:

-1. Generate two key pairs, one each for your OWNER and ACTIVE permissions.

-2. These key pairs must be securely saved locally.

-3. Send the public keys to Ultra

-4. Ultra will generate a non-EBA account and revert with the account name

-Contact an Ultra representative through Telegram for more information.

 ### Deploying a Smart Contract

 At this stage it is assumed that a `wasm` and `abi` file have been created to deploy the smart contract.